projectatomic/nulecule/LIFECYCLE.md

 # Lifecycle of the Specification

+This document and the processes it describes will become effective starting Nulecule Specification 0.5.0.
+It is valid until replaced by a newer version or noted otherwise.

+## Normative Document

+The normative Nulecule Specification document will be published at http://www.projectatomic.io/nulecule/spec/<major.minor.patch>/index.html
+Versioning is using the [semantic versioning scheme](http://semver.org/spec/v2.0.0.html).

+For convenience the latest version of the specification will be located at http://www.projectatomic.io/nulecule/spec/latest/index.html and redirect to the corresponding versioned URL.
+All versions of the specification will be available using their corresponding URL.

 ## States

 The Nulecule Specification will have a certain set of releases, we will use semantic versioning to identify the releases.